jacobvarner/100-days-of-code/r1-log.md

 ### R1D70

 I finished up my [exercise tracker API](https://varner-exercise-tracker.glitch.me) by adding the ability to pull all exercises for a given user and narrow them down either from a certain date and/or to a certain date and/or limit the total number of exercises returned.
 I learned a lot about routes, parameters, and queries with this last functionality.

+### R1D71

+I set up my final API freeCodeCamp certification project.
+This will be a simple microservice that returns the metadata of an uploaded file in a JSON object.
+I will likely be using the multer npm package to handle the file upload.